EndexAI/linearcreate/README.md

 - `-t, --teamstub <stub>`: Specify the team stub (e.g., bknd, frtd).
 Defaults to the value in DEFAULT_TEAM_STUB.
 - `-o, --open`: Open the created issue in Linear using the default web browser.
+- `-d, --description <text>`: Add a description to the Linear issue.
 - `--help`: Show help information.

 ### Examples